 Financial institutions also require a good business credit score, as well as a strong personal credit score from the individual who’s representing the business.
 Businesses should also have low debt-to-net-worth ratios.

-Key considerations of a conventional business loan
+Key aspects of a conventional business loan

-- Variety of loans available.
-Private lenders offer conventional business loans in various amounts and with different terms and payment schedules.
+- Variety of loans available: Private lenders offer conventional business loans in various amounts and with different terms and payment schedules.

 How to apply for a conventional business loan